-To find out about the stories being presented, please visit the Australian War Memorial Last Post page or email the Australian War Memorial - email@example.com
+To find out about the stories being presented, please visit the Australian War Memorial Last Post web page or Facebook page here!
+You can also email the Australian War Memorial - email@example.com for more information.

-Share photos of your Last Post ceremony experience with the Memorial and friends through Facebook and Flickr.
+Share photos of your Last Post ceremony experience with the Memorial and friends through Facebook and Instagram.

 Australia’s Federation Guard